uilab-kaist/coe491-ai-and-society-spring-2024/project.md

 - Everyone (individually) should write
   - Who did what for each task (proposal presentation, progress presentation, project presentation, final report) in detail
   - Any grievances
-  - Any praises and special recognitions
+  - Any praises and special recognition
   - Due date: same as the final report evaluation